Descacharrado/SublimeText-WML-Syntax/README.md

   - Coloring of WML Macros
   - Different colors for translatable and non-translatable strings
   - A special color for mainline unit types (if the unit type is not highlighted, you may have written it wrong)
-  - A different color for tags, attributes and numbers
+  - A different color for tags (tags autocorrect), attributes and numbers

   ### Example:
   ![WMLSyntax](https://user-images.githubusercontent.com/30196839/197388755-c7b0ff45-442a-445c-92e1-f4c4b6dfb42b.png)
   An extract from wesnoth's HttT's first scenario's code

-## To be added:
-  - Highlight only correct tags and attributes
 ## To change the color scheme go to:
   https://www.sublimetext.com/docs/color_schemes.html